-Laps For Life Blood Drive Is Sept.
-9
+Laps for Life Blood Drive is Sept.
+11

 The credential will be issued at Pit Stop 1, “Draw For Qualifying” where participants will register to have blood drawn for donation, thus qualifying them for the rest of the adventure.
-There, they also will receive a ticket qualifying them for spectacular door prizes, such as driving school certificates and racing memorabilia.
+There, they also will receive a ticket qualifying them for spectacular door prizes.

 After presenting to give blood, participants will move on to Pit Stop 2, “Souvenir Row,” where they’ll receive a goody bag filled with special items to commemorate the occasion.